react-static/react-static/docs/api.md

   - `browser` - Uses `history.createBrowserHistory`
   - `hash` - Uses `history.createHashHistory`
   - `memory` - Uses `history.createMemoryHistory`
 - `autoScrollToTop: Boolean` - Set this to `false` to disable the automatic scroll-to-top when the site path changes.
-Defualts to `true`.
+Defaults to `true`.
 - `autoScrollToHash: Boolean` - Set this to `false` to disable the automatic scroll-to-hash when the location hash changes.
 Defaults to `true`.
 - `scrollToTopDuration: Int` - The duration of the automatic scroll-to-top animation that happens on path changes.
 Defaults to `0`
 - `scrollToHashDuration: Int` - The duration of the automatic scroll-to-hash animation that happens on hash changes.
 Defaults to `800`